-As recommended by the Nominations and Remunerations Committee, the Board approved the remunerations of Board members, amounting KD 421.321 and the remunerations of Executive Management and employees of 15% of the net insurance profit for the period as of 31/12/2016.
+As recommended by the Nomination and Remunerations Committee, the Board approved the remunerations of Board members, amounting to KD 366,300 and the remunerations of Executive Management and employees of 15% of the net insurance profit for the period as of 31/12/2017.

-Rule (4) Safeguard the Integrity of Financial Reporting
+Rule (4): Safeguard the Integrity of Financial Reporting

 As per the corporate governance framework and the Board regulation, the Company's Board guarantees integrity and reliability of the developed financial statements.
 This guarantee shall be included in the annual report presented to the shareholders.
-Moreover, the Executive Management, before the Auditing Committee and Board, guaranteed the integrity and reliability of financial statements prepared thereby.
+Moreover, the Executive Management, before the Audit Committee and Board, guaranteed the integrity and reliability of financial statements prepared thereby.